oroinc/crm/README.md

 Add unit to an existing family
 ==============================

-To define a new family, it's just necessary to define it and their units in a new config file.
+To define a new unit in an existing family, it's just necessary to define it and their units in a new config file named measure.yml in your own bundle.
 For example, in our demo bundle, we add the below code :

 ```yaml
 measures_config: